covertnine/c9-blocks/readme.txt

 = Can C9 Blocks be used with any theme? =

 The current blocks plugin supports the WordPress Twenty Nineteen, upcoming WordPress Twenty Twenty Beta Theme, as well as the C9 Starter Theme.
-We're working to make the plugin work with other themes as well, and if you have a page template that supports full-width layouts, then the C9 Blocks plugin should work with most Bootstrap and some non-Bootstrap themes.
+We're working to make the plugin work with other themes too.
+If you have a page template that supports full-width layouts, then the C9 Blocks plugin should work with most Bootstrap and some non-Bootstrap themes.

 [Get the C9 Theme](https://c9.covertnine.com)